 Feminine hygiene products, such as tampons and sanitary napkins, are designed to absorb liquids instead of breaking down like toilet paper.
 They are made of fibers that absorb moisture and expand, which prevents safe passage through your pipes.
 Flushing these products can easily result in a clogged sewer line.

-The Brushy Creek Regional Wastewater System (BCRWWS), which consists of two wastewater treatment plants and over 300 miles of collection lines, is jointly owned by the Cities of Round Rock, Cedar Park, Leander, and Austin.
+The Brushy Creek Regional Wastewater System, which consists of two wastewater treatment plants and approximately 45 miles of regional collection lines, handles wastewater treatment for the Cities of Round Rock, Cedar Park, Leander and Austin.
 The City of Round Rock began overseeing all operations and maintenance of the regional group’s wastewater plants and regional collection lines on Oct.
 1, 2018.
 Austin, Round Rock and Cedar Park share ownership of the regional system; Leander purchases excess collection system capacity and leases treatment capacity.
 The City of Round Rock also oversees over 450 miles of local collection lines.

-The City of Round Rock owns and operates 12 lift stations that pump wastewater to gravity sewer mains or the Brushy Creek Regional Wastewater Treatment Plant.
+The City of Round Rock owns and operates 12 lift stations that pump wastewater to gravity sewer mains or the Brushy Creek Regional Wastewater Treatment Plants.

 The City’s wastewater treatment facilities are covered under two Wastewater Discharge Permits held by the Cities of Round Rock, Cedar Park, and Austin for the BCRWWS.
 The two treatment facilities, East and West Regional plants, are rated for an average annual flow of 24.5 million gallons per day collectively from the plant’s regional customers.
 The regional customers include the City of Round Rock, Fern Bluff and Brushy Creek Municipal Utility Districts, and portions of Cedar Park, Leander, and Austin.